wentasah/lightning_rrt/README.md

 - lightning_rrt: Subscribes to rrt_request, publishes path if RRT succeeds
 - visualize_rrt: Subscribes to rrt_request, publishes map and start/goal markers
 for visualization

+## Future Work
+Separating the RRT planner into its own library for swapping/testing.